arm61/isis_school/reflectometry_slab_models/the_slab_model.md

 ```

 {numref}`slab-wave` shows how the neutron wave propagates through the slab model in reflection geometry.
-Hopefully, it is clear how this would lead to constructive and destructive interference could be observed in this system.
+Hopefully, it is clear how this would lead to constructive and destructive interference could be observed in this system by some detector that measures the reflected waves.
 It is this interference pattern that we measure when we measure the reflectometry profile, however, obviously real experimental systems are less ordered.